-- 1. POWER: Push-on/push-off switch turns unit on and off.
-The VEC-1012K runs on internal battery power and shouldn't be left ON for extended period when not in use. - 2.
-TUNE: Electrically tunes receiver oscillator, setting frequency where signals are received.
-Tuning range may vary slightly from unit to unit, but should be approximately 154 to 158 MHz (the frequencies where most public service and marine activity take place). - 3.
-SQUELCH: Adjusts threshold-point for cutting off receiver background noise. - 4.
-VOLUME: Adjust audio amplifier gain a comfortable listening level.
+1. POWER: Push-on/push-off switch turns unit on and off.
+The VEC-1016 runs on internal battery power and shouldn't be left ON for extended period when not in use.

+2. TUNE: Electrically tunes receiver.
+Tuning range is approximately 48.8 to 50.8 MHz (the frequencies where most activity takes place).

+3. SQUELCH: Adjusts threshold-point for cutting off receiver background noise.

+4. VOLUME: Adjust audio amplifier gain a comfortable listening level.